Children's Hospital Colorado

 What is heavy or abnormal menstrual bleeding?

-Menstrual periods are considered heavy or abnormal if a young woman has periods that last longer than eight days in a row.
-It also includes bleeding that occurs more often than every three weeks and requires changing a pad or tampon every hour or less than an hour during menstruation.
+We consider a menstrual period to be heavy or abnormal if it lasts longer than eight days in a row.
+Heavy or abnormal menstrual periods also include bleeding that occurs more often than every three weeks and requires changing a pad or tampon every hour or less during menstruation.
 Heavy menstrual bleeding may also cause fatigue, dizziness or other signs of anemia.
+Anemia is caused by a lower-than-average amount of healthy red blood cells.

 What causes heavy or abnormal menstrual bleeding?

-For many girls and young women, ovulation does not occur regularly in the first several years after getting their first period.
+For many, ovulation does not occur regularly in the first several years after getting the first period.
 Without monthly ovulation, the lining of the uterus grows thicker due to the presence of estrogen without the balance of progesterone.
 This causes irregular, frequent, heavy and prolonged periods.

 Another much less common cause of heavy bleeding is a bleeding disorder, which means the blood is not clotting as it should.
-Structural problems like fibroids, polyps or other growths are rarely the cause of bleeding in girls and young women.
+Structural problems like fibroids, polyps or other growths are rarely the cause of heavy bleeding.

 Who gets heavy or abnormal menstrual bleeding?

 Heavy menstrual bleeding due to a bleeding disorder is often due to an inherited or genetic condition.
-Let your doctor know if there is a family history of heavy bleeding in any close relative like siblings or mother.
+Let your doctor know if there is a family history of heavy bleeding in any close relative like siblings, parents or grandparents.

 Next steps